Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Conclusions

 \section{Conclusions}

 We introduced the kinetic flat-histogram algorithm, which is effective for identifying weak discontinuous phase transitions in ergodic stochastic processes.
 The algorithm performs a random walk in phase space to estimate the stationary distribution of an observable in a non-equilibrium stochastic process.

-The kinetic flat-histogram algorithm estimates the stationary distribution of an observable in a stochastic process by rejection sampling, generating trial moves from standard Monte Carlo techniques with an acceptance probability inversely related to the estimated stationary distribution.
+The kinetic flat-histogram algorithm estimates the stationary distribution of an observable by rejection sampling, generating trial moves using standard Monte Carlo techniques with an acceptance probability inversely related to the estimated stationary distribution.

 The stationary distribution is refined during the random walk through a modification factor, which introduces non-Markovian dynamics.
-The process becomes Markovian as the estimated stationary distribution converges to the true one.
+The process becomes Markovian as the estimated stationary distribution converges to its asymptotic form.
 A visitation histogram is accumulated, and the modification factor is updated when this histogram satisfies a flatness condition.
-Simulation ends when the modification factor reaches a threshold value close to unity.
+The simulation ends when the modification factor reaches a threshold value close to unity.

 The update procedure assigns greater weights to the most frequently visited states.
 Since the acceptance probability is inversely related to the stationary distribution, the algorithm encourages visits to less degenerate states (rare events).
 Thus, the flat-histogram condition acts as a balancing mechanism that equalizes the visitation of different macroscopic states.